LineageOS/lineage_wiki/_includes/templates/device_install.md

 1. Repeat the sideload steps above for all desired packages in sequence.
 {%- endif %}
 {%- if device.is_ab_device or device.uses_twrp != true %}
-<br/>When presented with a screen that says `Signature verification failed`, click `Continue`.
+<br/>When presented with a screen that says `Signature verification failed`, click `Yes`.
 It is expected as add-ons aren't signed with LineageOS's official key!
 {%- endif %}

 ## All set!